aloeser/Etherlords2Map/README.md

 During playtesting, I managed to defeat each monster with each race while only using spells of my own race (i.e., simulating no lucky spell drops from other races), so I believe that the monsters should not be too hard.
 (Not winning in first attempt does not make a monster hard :D)

 ## Reason for allowing only hard mode
-Our mission can only be played in hard mode, but not easy or medium mode.
+Our mission **can only be played in hard mode**, but not easy or medium mode.
 **Monsters on easy or medium mode will have no spells**.

 The main reason for this decision is that we wanted to add a lot of monsters, while keeping the player on a reasonably low level.